ianhutomo/NLP-Parameter-Optimization/README.md

 In the final part of MP2, you will participate in a search competition where you will create a Search Engine using MeTA, similar to what you did for Part 2.
 Your ranker will be evaluated using NDCG scores on 3 relevance datasets: Cranfield dataset, APNews dataset, and the Faculty dataset collected and annotated by you and your classmates.

-**The evaluation results will be displayed on the leaderboard: [LINK COMING SOON]**

 Also, you are free to edit all files **except**:
 - .gitlab-ci.yml
 - timeout.py
 - competition.py

-## Due: ~~Oct 13, 2019~~ Oct 20, 2019 at 11:59 pm

-**NOTE:** If you've completed Part2, you should be familiar with the basics: Setup, Indexing and Searching the Data.
-We've included these sections in this README again for convenience.
-So, feel free to skip directly to the Competition Tasks section!

 ## Setup